telerik/ajax-docs/controls/editor/functionality/dialogs/examples/upload-files-to-a-shared-drive.md

 Save your page and open the editor page in your browser.

->note Once again please note that this scenario applies if your web application is running on the 2003 server IIS 6 platform and are accessing a shared folder from another computer.
+>tip Once again please note that this scenario applies if your web application is running on the 2003 server IIS 6 platform and are accessing a shared folder from another computer.

 **Scenario 2:**